Sharks With Cocaine Found In Brazil

 Sharks with drugs?

 Cocaine is a really bad and illegal drug.
-It makes people feel super energetic and excited, but it’s also very harmful and addictive.
+It makes people feel super energetic and excited, but it’s also very harmful and [[addictive::Generally something harmful that people cannot stop using even though it is affecting them badly.]].
 Using this drug can harm someone’s health a lot, and even cause death.

-If someone is caught with cocaine, they can go to jail or have to pay fines.
+If someone is caught with cocaine, they can go to jail or have to pay [[fines::A certain sum of money that has to be paid as a form of punishment for breaking the law.]].
 However, some people still use and sell it.

 But did you know that cocaine can even affect animals?
 In the waters near Brazil, some sharks have been found with cocaine in their bodies!

-Scientists looked at some sharpnose sharks and found that they had high amounts of cocaine in their muscles and livers.
+Scientists looked at some [[sharpnose sharks::A type of small to medium-sized shark having pointed snouts.]] and found that they had high amounts of cocaine in their muscles and livers.
 That’s pretty scary!

 Shark 2.jpg